Kathleen Johns Incident

 Victim: Kathleen Johns (survived)

-Date of incident: March 22, 1970
+Date: March 22, 1970

-Time of incident: Approx 11:15 PM.
+Time: Approx 11:15 PM.

-Location: Highway 132 near Interstate 5, Tracy, CA (Google map, Street view)
+Location: Highway 132 near Interstate 5, Tracy, CA (Google map, Street view) (Note:The location where this incident took place is approximately 72 miles east-southeast of Vallejo CA.)

-Johns became frightened and started to thought the man intended to do harm to her.
+Johns became frightened and started to think the man intended to do harm to her.
 At one point, when he slowed down at a stop sign, she announced that she was going to be sick, then opened the car door and jumped out carrying her daughter.
 She ran into a nearby field, hiding from the man.
 The suspect closed the passenger door and drove away.

 Johns managed to flag down a vehicle on the road, and the occupants drove her to Patterson PD station to report the incident.